BombShellReaper/Factorio/README.md

     ./bin/x64/factorio --create ./saves/my-save.zip

-**Start the server.
-Replace *my-save.zip* with the name you chose in the previous instructions.**

-    ./bin/x64/factorio --start-server ./saves/my-save.zip

 # Step 6: Configure the Server

 **Navigate to the **data** Directory.
 Replace *server_dir_name* with the one you created**